Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Identity_Core.md

 3. Password must have at least 1 lowercase ("a" - "z")
 4. Password must have at least 1 uppercase ("A" - "Z")

 These Default Password settings can be changed.
-By following code:

-- In Program.cs file -->line 67
+We can customize default password settings --> By following code: (--> See Program.cs file -->line 70)

 ```C#
 //Configure the password complexity (User Registration password configuration)